nflux/Shiva/docs/source/index.rst

 First Steps
 ===========
-Are you new to Shiva or to programming?
+Are you new to Shiva?
 This is the place to start!

 * **From scratch:**
   :doc:`Installation <intro/install>`

-How the documentation is organized
+How the Documentation is Organized
 ==================================

-Django has a lot of documentation.
+We plan on expanding Shiva's documentation over time which will probably lead to a lot of documentation.
 A high-level overview of how it's organized will help you know where to look for certain things:

 * :doc:`Tutorials </intro/index>` take you by the hand through a series of